briancaffey/RedLM/ARTICLE.md

 > RuntimeError: Unexpected error from cudaGetDeviceCount().
 Did you run some cuda functions before calling NumCudaDevices() that might have already set an error?
 Error 804: forward compatibility was attempted on non supported HW

 I tried uninstalling and reinstalling different versions of the NVIDIA drivers and CUDA but kept seeing the same message once the server would try to start up in the vLLM container logs.
 Rebooting my PC didn't work either.
-I saw a recommendation to turn off securet boot in BIOS.
+I saw a recommendation to turn off secure boot in BIOS.
 I didn't turn it on, but having nothing else to try I went into the BIOS settings and found that there were some keys configured in the secure boot section.
 After I deleted these keys and reboot, everything seemed to work normally.
 I'm not sure why my PC was in secure boot mode, though!

 ## Remote Local Development